I’ve been working on a new series for my first annual show & tell.

 I thought it appropriate to pay tribute to this journey.
 The series represents the birth and growth of my career.
 I carefully chose titles for each piece to describe “the four seasons” of this exciting (and sometimes scary) adventure.
 How hope blooms and opportunities abound (Spring), how I’m rewarded for my efforts and I’m recognized for my talent and skills (Summer), the realities of economy and the sacrifices I’ve made to pursue my passion (Fall), and recognizing when to lay low and strategize for the coming year (Winter).

 My goal was to create 30 – 40 pieces for my first annual year-end art exhibit.
 I’d never created a series with so many pieces – and in all honesty, I wondered if I’d grow bored after the first ten pieces!
-But with each one I became more in love with the process and it was so satisfying to watch how the paints interacted with each other and to manipulate them for some stunning effects.
+But with each one I became more in love with the process; it was so satisfying to watch how the paints interacted with each other and to manipulate them for some stunning effects.
 I allowed myself to explore different methods, and experimented with a variety of colour combos, all the while honing my technique until I felt comfortable making larger works.
 I am proud to announce that I’ve reached my goal!
 I look forward to showing off my new creations!
-And I hope that something about them will resonate with you.

 SEO: “art exhibit”, “art show Langley Surrey”, “artists in Langley Surrey”, “Langley artists”, “local artists Langley Surrey”, “art for sale by artist”, “original artwork for sale”, “art show and sale”, “Christmas gift ideas”, “year end sale”, “art exhibition”,